fatimaelshukri/co-density/README.md

 In this program the code uses an API from GEE to open the data set and obtain an image with the given start and end data and with the given longitude and latitude.

 1.2 to generate CSV File with min/max carbon monoxide density. the code for this will a CSV File that contains the minimum and maximum carbon monoxide values from the images extracted from the GEE.

 ## 2. Average images

 Using the mean average formula, the average image is found by calculating the average carbon monoxide density mol/m^2 (i.e. pixel value) at that point over the range (novemeber 22 2018 - Dec 31 2023).
-There are 3 types of averages:
+There are 5 types of averages:

 - Daily: This creates an average based on the day (e.g. Jan-1-2013, Jan-1-2014, Jan-1-2015 etc.)
 - Monthly: This average is based on the pixel values for the complete month form each year
 - monthly per year: this creates an average for each month (jan-dec) for its corresponding year thus outpting 12 images for each year between 2018-2023.
  (72 images in total)
-- yearly- a singular averaged image for each year, that is a result after averaing the monthly per year images. ( 2018 to 2023= 6 yearly images )
+- yearly- a singular averaged image for each year, that is a result after averaging the monthly per year images. ( 2018 to 2023= 6 yearly images )
 - Annual (Overall): This average is computed using the entire years data (i.e. every image, therefore it is also called the overall average)

 ## 3. thresholding